 Because of all the ripples that came with Barry’s messing with the Speed Force and time, poor Kal-El didn’t get to land in Kansas and become adopted by the Kents so that he could one day become an iconic hero.
-His rocket still comes to Earth but instead of an empty field it comes along with a slew of piece of Krytpon that all crash into and destroy Metropolis, the city he was destined to call home and protect.
+His rocket still comes to Earth but instead of an empty field, it and a giant chunk of Krypton crash into and destroy Metropolis, the city he was destined to call home and protect.
 The U.S. military comes in and takes the baby, keeping him in a vault under Metropolis.
 In this world Kal-El is raised in a red sun cell, never getting to absorb any of that yellow sunlight that makes him so powerful, leaving us with an emaciated and pale young man that doesn’t know what he’s capable of.

 That Superman eventually gets free and enters the story.
 Now right now you’re saying “But why would that Superman be cool to see on the screen?”
 Because it would be interesting to see a new take on the character that isn’t as grim as the one we’ve gotten, and it’s so different from what we’ve seen of Superman in any of the TV or movie versions.
 While I personally can’t wait for them to let Cavill actually fully play the hopeful, bright, powerful and inspirational hero that Superman should be, I definitely want to see this version too.
 Cavill might have a hard time playing the part of course because of how thin this Superman was drawn, but that could easily be changed that he’s normally built but isn’t as muscled.
 Just don’t work out to get that super chiseled physique for one film.
 Would totally be worth it.

 Point Five: Barry Allen gets to be a powerless normal person